-Eating disorders are complex and profound.
-Types of eating disorders include the following:
+Eating disorders and related conditions are complex and profound.
+Types include the following:

 Anorexia Nervosa (AN): AN is identified as self-starvation and weight loss resulting in low weight for height and range.
 There are two types of AN: 1) Restricting Type: Individuals lose weight from fasting, dieting or exercising excessively.
 2) Binge-eating/Purging Type: Individuals lose weight from intermittent binge eating and/or purging.